 He completes the check-up and writes a prescription, telling Sharifa to administer the medication periodically to lower her daughter’s fever.

 “Until recently, we did not visit a medical doctor and had always used home remedies,” says Sharifa.
 “But we switched to coming to the clinic when we learned that the doctors are from our community and their medications are good quality.”

-The doctor, Sayed Massoom Nabizada, is the director of Dr. Adam’s Clinic in the ninth district of Kandahar city, the capital of Kandahar Province.
-Along with 17 colleagues, Dr. Nabizada provides daily health care services in the clinic from 8 am to 4 pm, seven days a week.
+The doctor, Sayed, is at Dr. Adam’s Clinic in Kandahar Province.
+Along with 17 colleagues, Dr. Sayed provides daily health care services in the clinic from 8 am to 4 pm, seven days a week.
 The clinic serves a local population of 32,000 people, offering general check-ups, gynecology and obstetrics services, laboratory facilities, vaccination, malnutrition treatment, and a pharmacy.
 An average of 200 patients visit the clinic every day.

 Dr. Adam’s Clinic is among a group of health centers that has come under the supervision of the Bu Ali Rehabilitation and Aid Network (BARAN) since July 1, 2015.
 BARAN provides health care services and monitoring oversight for 51 health centers in the 17 districts of Kandahar Province.
 It is a non-governmental organization (NGO) that works in Kandahar to provide a basic package of health services, contracted by the Ministry of Public Health (MoPH) under the System Enhancement for Health Action in Transition (SEHAT) Program.
 The services are implemented through a performance-based partnership agreement between MoPH and BARAN.